 No, the principle of AASB 17 (IFRS 17.BC298 and AASB 17.B66(b)) is to de-link the underlying gross liabilities from any associated reinsurance held.
-Neither the determination of CSM nor onerous contract testing of the gross policy liabilities is impacted by reinsurance ceded.
+Neither the determination of CSM nor onerous contract testing is impacted by reinsurance ceded.